UMA (UMA) Trading Down 7.3% Over Last 7 Days

-UMA (UMA) traded up 1.1% against the dollar during the 1 day period ending at 20:00 PM ET on September 28th.
-One UMA coin can currently be purchased for approximately $2.34 or 0.00011979 BTC on popular cryptocurrency exchanges.
-UMA has a market cap of $254.54 million and $8.42 million worth of UMA was traded on exchanges in the last day.
-Over the last week, UMA has traded down 7.3% against the dollar.
+UMA (UMA) traded 1.1% higher against the U.S. dollar during the 1 day period ending at 20:00 PM Eastern on September 29th.
+One UMA coin can now be purchased for $2.33 or 0.00011930 BTC on popular cryptocurrency exchanges.
+UMA has a market capitalization of $254.06 million and $8.42 million worth of UMA was traded on exchanges in the last 24 hours.
+Over the last seven days, UMA has traded 7.3% lower against the U.S. dollar.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.